viboes/std-make/doc/proposal/reflection/ProductTypeAlgorithms.md

 ### `all_of`

-Checks if n-unary n-predicate `p` returns `true` for all elements in the product type.
+Checks if n-unary predicate `p` returns `true` for all elements in the product type.

+Checks if 1-unary p-predicate `p` returns `true` for all elements in the product type.

+A p-predicate is a polymorphic predicate, that is an overload set.

 ### `any_of`

-Checks if n-unary n-predicate `p` returns `true` for at least one elements in the product type.
+Checks if n-unary predicate `p` returns `true` for at least one elements in the product type.

+Checks if 1-unary p-predicate `p` returns `true` for at least one elements in the product type.

 ### `none_of`

 Checks if n-unary predicate `p` returns `true` for no elements in the product type.

+Checks if 1-unary predicate `p` returns `true` for no elements in the product type.

+### `hash_value`

+This would depend on the new hash_value interface as proposed in [P0029R0].

 ## Other functions for *TypeConstructible* *ProductTypes*